natasha-kolom/Machine_learning_portfolio/README.md

 - **Methods**: Our approach includes exploring seasonality, trends, and autocorrelation in the data to predict daily sales for each item-store pair.
 We use five years of historical sales data to generate demand forecasts.
 - **Key Objective**: Provide accurate daily demand forecasts at the item-store level to support inventory management and reduce stockouts or overstocking.

+### Bank Customer Churn Prediction

+- **Directory**: `bank-customer-churn-prediction`
+- **Description**: This project focuses on predicting customer churn using data from the *Bank Customer Churn Prediction (DLU Course)* dataset.
+Our goal is to create a classification model to determine whether a customer will continue using their bank account or close it.
+- **Methods**: We implemented gradient-boosting algorithms, specifically **XGBoost** and **LightGBM**, to optimize model accuracy.
+Additionally, the **HyperOpt** library was used for hyperparameter tuning.
+- **Key Objective**: Accurately predict customer churn to help banks enhance customer retention strategies.

 ---

 Each project directory contains: